BepInEx/bepinex-docs/index.md

 </div>

 > [!NOTE]
-> Please not that documentation for BepInEx 6 are WIP.
+> Please note that documentation for BepInEx 6 is WIP.
 > If you would like to help with writing guides for BepInEx 6, consider
 > [contributing by writing guides](https://github.com/BepInEx/bepinex_docs#contributing)!